evolverine/covid-19-anki-deck/README.md

 # covid-19-anki-deck
 An Anki deck for COVID-19 information for the general public.
+I hope this compilation of information can help more people to spot fake rumours, to have the facts when talking about it with others, to have a collection of reliable sources, to know why we're taking the measures we're advised to take, and in general to better take care of ourselves and our loved ones.
 If you want to quickly check out the content in a readable way, head to [the clone I'm maintaining on quizlet](https://quizlet.com/_87ozfq?x=1qqt&i=11csyy).

 # How to use
 1. Install [Anki Desktop](https://apps.ankiweb.net/)